Where are they now? Chelsea’s FA Youth Cup winners from 2016-17

 After loan spells to Ipswich, Huddersfield and Lorient, the 22-year-old scored against Crystal Palace on his Premier League debut in August 2021.

-He finished the 2021-22 season with four goals in 30 appearances and seems to have finally found his place at Stamford Bridge.
+He finished the 2021-22 season with four goals in 30 appearances and is a regular in Graham Potter’s squad still.
+He seems to have finally found his place at Stamford Bridge.

 CB: Marc Guehi